Additive problems with almost prime squares: Introduction

 A robust substitute that may also be useful in other situations is as follows.
 Let $F$ be a primitive binary quadratic form of discriminant $D = D_0f^2 < 0$ (with $D_0$ fundamental) and let $\mathcal{O}_D \subseteq \Bbb{Q}(\sqrt{D})$ be the (not necessarily maximal) order of discriminant $D$.
 The set of equivalence classes of primitive forms of discriminant $D$ is in bijection with the proper (i.e.\ invertible) ideal classes $\mathcal{C}_D$ of $\mathcal{O}_D$ (see \cite[Section 7]{Co}), and we denote by $C_F \in \mathcal{C}_D$ the class corresponding to $F$.
 Then for $(n, f) = 1$ we have the exact formula

 where $w$ is the number of units in $\mathcal{O}_D$.
+In our application, the underlying quadratic field is fixed: for all $d_1, d_2$ in \eqref{2} we obtain the Gau{\ss}ian number field $\Bbb{Q}(i)$, but the discriminant of the order increases with $d_1, d_2$, in particular the order is highly non-maximal.
+This will cause technical challenges and involved computations of the corresponding main terms.

 The key point is now to split the outer sum into two parts: class group characters $\chi$ of order at most two are genus characters and can be computed explicitly by some kind of convolution identity.
 For a character of order three or more, the inner sum is the $n$-th Hecke eigenvalue of a cusp form of weight 1 and level $|D|$.
 In this way, the theory of automorphic forms enters, and \eqref{3} can be seen as a version of Siegel's mass formula.

 The upshot is that -- at least morally -- we need to understand a sum as in \eqref{2} in two cases: when the arithmetic function in question is a Fourier coefficients of some cusp form and when the arithmetic function is a Dirichlet convolution of two characters, in other words the Fourier coefficient of an Eisenstein series.
-In particular, this is yet another example where the originally purely arithmetic problem of representing $n$ in the form \eqref{1} or \eqref{1.2} is intimately linked to the theory of automorphic forms.
+In particular, this is yet another example where the originally purely arithmetic problem of representing $n$ in the form \eqref{1}, \eqref{FI-equation} or \eqref{1.2} is intimately linked to the theory of automorphic forms.
+Indeed, here we need to invoke the full power of the spectral theory of automorphic forms.

 As an aside we remark that there is a different way to build a bridge to automorphic forms.
-Instead of applying the algebraic identity \eqref{3}, one could model the left hand side by a suitably truncated expression coming from a formal application of the circle method.
+Instead of applying the algebraic identity \eqref{3}, one could model $r_{d_1, d_2}$ by a suitably truncated expression coming from a formal application of the circle method.
 More rigorously, one could apply a $\delta$-symbol method \`a la Heath-Brown \cite{HB} and Duke-Friedlander-Iwaniec \cite{DFI}, followed by Poisson summation.
-This leads to sum of Kloosterman sums which after an application of the Kuznetsov formula returns a similar expression of cuspidal and non-cuspidal Fourier coefficients.
+This leads to sum of Kloosterman sums (for congruence subgroups of levels roughly $d_1^2d_2^2$) which after an application of the Kuznetsov formula returns a similar expression of cuspidal and non-cuspidal Fourier coefficients.
+This can be seen as a double Kloosterman's refinement of the circle method.
 An application of \eqref{3}, however, seems more direct.

-To understand \eqref{2} when $r_{d_1, d_2}$ is replaced by a cuspidal Fourier coefficient, we refine methods and results established in \cite[Theorem 1.3]{ABL} to obtain a power saving \emph{unconditionally} with the required degree of uniformity.
-The Eisenstein contribution does not allow an unconditional treatment, at the very least we would have to deal with Siegel zeros \cite{Dr2}.